Do you want to add videos, images, files, and other content to your WordPress comments?

 You can also make the attachment mandatory, automatically embed attachments, and choose from different thumbnail options.

-If you scroll down, you’ll find more settings.
-For example, if you run a WordPress membership site then you may only want to allow logged-in users to upload attachments in the comments.
+If you scroll down, you will find more settings.
+For example, if you run a WordPress membership site, then you may only want to allow logged-in users to upload attachments in the comments.

-Now, you can visit any WordPress blog post and you’ll see the options to add videos and attachments in the comments section.
+Now, you can visit any WordPress blog post, and you will see the options to add videos and attachments in the comments section.

-Users can also embed videos from other platforms like YouTube.
+Users can also easily embed videos from other platforms like YouTube.

 We hope this article helped you learn how to add videos and more in WordPress comments with oEmbed.
-You can also look at our guide on how to allow user registration on your WordPress site and our expert pick of the best contact form plugins.
+You can also read our guide on how to allow user registration on your WordPress site and see our expert picks for the best contact form plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.